kubernetes/community/contributors/guide/README.md

 ### Create a GitHub account

-Before you get started, you will need to [signup](http://github.com/signup) for a GitHub user account.
+Before you get started, you will need to [sign up](http://github.com/signup) for a GitHub user account.

 ### Sign the CLA